A three-week program totaling 5 (semester) hours of ABA-approved credit. The one-week modules include:

 In Cologne classes will meet at the Institute for American Law on the campus of the University of Cologne, which is within walking distance to the city center.
 The classroom offers wireless access with a projector and screen, and holds up to 25 students.
 Visitors with disabilities can be accommodated.

-The third week presents the third course of study—intellectual property law.
+The curriculum presents a third course of study—intellectual property law.
 Worldwide, more intellectual property is traded than tangible property.

 Students will take a comprehensive written examination on the last day of class.